-The first step in successful vermicomposting is keeping the worms alive, reproducing, and recycling your food scraps and organic waste into beautiful worm castings.
+The first step in successful vermicomposting is keeping the worms alive, reproducing, and recycling your food scraps and organic waste into worm poop, or beautiful worm castings.
 The second step involves how to harvest worm castings, ideally while disturbing the worms as little as possible, yielding you a relatively worm-free humus.

 How Earthworms Respond to Food, Moisture, and Light

-As you may already know from our types of composting worms article, our wiggly friends of the epigeic variety will work in the top 6-8 inches of compost, leaf litter, or lightly-packed soil.
+As you may already know from our types of composting worms article, our wiggly friends of the epigeic variety (most often red wigglers) will work in the top layer, at about 6-8 inches of compost, leaf litter, or lightly-packed soil.

 This is even more true when there is a rich food source on the surface of the vermicompost.
-It is absolutely ridiculous to watch how composting worms respond to pumpkin, canteloupe, watermelon or most other members of the curcurbit family.
+It is absolutely ridiculous to watch how worms respond to pumpkin, cantaloupe, watermelon, or most other members of the curcurbit family.
 The fairly rapid decomposition of these fruits creates a blooming microbe population that the worms find very tasty.

 While the worms are attracted to the all-you-can-eat microbe buffet, they are also attracted to moisture, which is why a poorly-ventilated and overfed worm bin will have excess moisture pooling at the bottom….and lots of worms hanging around.